MiniMilkfish/minimilkfish.github.io/_drafts/a-draft-post.md

 ---
 layout: post
 title:  "A Draft Post"
-date:   2022-11-09 16:32:33 +0800
+date:   2022-11-11 16:32:33 +0800
-categories: jekyll update
+categories: a b c d
+# permalink: /1/2/3/4/123.html
+# published: false
+tags: 1 2 3 4 5,6
 ---

 You’ll find this post in your `_posts` directory.
 Go ahead and edit it and re-build the site to see your changes.
 You can rebuild the site in many different ways, but the most common way is to run `jekyll serve`, which launches a web server and auto-regenerates your site when a file is updated.
 Jekyll requires blog post files to be named according to the following format:

 `YEAR-MONTH-DAY-title.MARKUP`